BetterDub/Parsing/README.md

 ## TODO
 - Integrate with postgres
 - Make an automated scraper-bot
-- Make REST API + server for bot controls
+- Make REST API + server for bot controlsk